 - Behavioral extremes (withdrawal, aggression, regression, depression).

-- Inappropriate of excessive fear of parent of caretaker.
+- Inappropriate or excessive fear of parent or caretaker.

-- Lies unusually still while surveying surroundings (for infants).
+- Lays unusually still while surveying surroundings (for infants).

 - Unusual shyness, wariness of physical contact.

 - Torn, stained or bloody underclothes.

 - Frequent, unexplained sore throats, yeast or urinary infections.

 - Somatic complaints, including pain or irritation of the genitals.

 - Bruises or bleeding from external genitalia, vagina or anal region.